madpiano/2019-432/slides/class08/README.md

     - We'll discuss this today.
 - When is our next Minute Paper?
     - It will be due **next** Wednesday, 2019-02-07, at 2 PM.
-- [Sign up for an ORCID](https://thedaily.case.edu/sign-orcid-receive-tickets-orchid-mania-cleveland-botanical-gardens/) and get free tickste to Orchid Mania, or just do it because it's a good idea.
+- [Sign up for an ORCID](https://thedaily.case.edu/sign-orcid-receive-tickets-orchid-mania-cleveland-botanical-gardens/) and get free tickets to Orchid Mania at the Botanical Garden, or just do it because it's a good idea.

 ## Why You Don't Just Throw Away Outliers...